klauspost/compress/README.md

 You may also be interested in [pgzip](https://github.com/klauspost/pgzip), which is a drop in replacement for gzip, which support multithreaded compression on big files and the optimized [crc32](https://github.com/klauspost/crc32) package used by these packages.

+The packages contains the same as the standard library, so you can use the godoc for that: [gzip](http://golang.org/pkg/compress/gzip/), [zip](http://golang.org/pkg/archive/zip/), [flate](http://golang.org/pkg/compress/flate/).

+Currently there is only minor speedup on decompression (primarily CRC32 calculation).

 # deflate optimizations

 * Minimum matches are 4 bytes, this leads to fewer searches and better compression.